AnyBody/anybody-tutorial/ForceDependentKinematics/lesson4.md

 well.
 However, AnyBody also contains facilities for development of more realistic geometries of surfaces such as the femoral condyles, and we shall explore those in this lesson.
-We start from the model developed in the second lesson.
-If you did not manage to obtain a working model from the second lesson, then please download a new one {download}`here <Downloads/DemoSimpleKnee3.any>`.
+We start from the model developed in the third lesson.
+If you did not manage to obtain a working model from the third lesson, then please download a new one {download}`here <Downloads/DemoSimpleKnee3.any>`.

 In this example, we are modeling the knee joint using some simplified